Vauxoo/design-themes/README.md

 On this branch we created the module theme_vauxoo as a copy of the theme_zen.

-The main idea is create a little how-to commit a commit to know how create our own themes.
+The main idea is create a little how-to commit by commit to know how create our own themes in a clean way.

 How add a new theme/features:
 ---